kangk1204/Octopus-toolkit2/doc/guide.rst

 Input files can be fastq (.fastq or .fq) files or compressed fastq (.fastq.gz or .fq.gz) files.

-Files must be follow the rules below.
+Files must follow the rules below.

 .. note::
     * Raw data : Sample ``.fastq`` or Sample ``.fq``